Mike Mayock

-Michael Francis Mayock (born August 14, 1958) is a former American football executive and former player who served as the general manager of the Las Vegas Raiders of the National Football League (NFL) from 2019 to 2021.
-Mayock was a safety with the New York Giants of the NFL, a draft analyst for the NFL Network, and a game analyst for NBC's coverage of Notre Dame football.
+Michael Francis Mayock Sr. (born August 14, 1958) is an American former professional football executive and player in the National Football League (NFL).
+He played as a safety with the New York Giants.
+After his playing career, he was a draft analyst for the NFL Network, and a game analyst for NBC's coverage of Notre Dame football.
+He served as the general manager of the Las Vegas Raiders from 2019 to 2021.

 Playing career

 Mayock played high school football at The Haverford School in Haverford, Pennsylvania, and college football (and baseball) at Boston College.
-He was selected as a safety by the Pittsburgh Steelers in the tenth round of the 1981 NFL Draft, as the 265th overall pick.
+He was selected as a safety by the Pittsburgh Steelers in the tenth round of the 1981 NFL draft, as the 265th overall pick.
 He was waived during first roster cuts on August 18, 1981.
 After his release, he signed with the CFL's Toronto Argonauts during the 1981 season.
 He played in just one game before being released.
 He returned to the NFL with the New York Giants for the 1982 and 1983 football seasons.

 In 1982, he played in the first two games of the season before the players' strike caused the cancellation of the next eight games.
 When the players returned on November 21, Mayock tore his rotator cuff in a game against the Washington Redskins, and was placed on injured reserve on November 24, 1982.

 Mayock was placed on injured reserve again before the start of the 1983 season on August 30, after undergoing arthroscopic knee surgery.
 He was activated from the list on October 16, 1983.
 He played in one game before he was placed on injured reserve again on October 24, 1983.
 He was activated from the injured reserve list after clearing procedural waivers on November 19, 1983.
 He played in the remaining five games of the season thereafter.
 He was waived by the Giants on July 27, 1984.